-2) For how long do you wear Postpartum Pads?
+For how long do you wear a pad?

 The duration and amount of bleeding varies from woman to woman.
 But I personally started wearing normal pads after about 10 days.
 Stock up of pads just in case.
 You can still re-use the pads for when you get your first period.

-3) How long does postpartum bleeding last for?
+How long does postpartum bleeding last after giving birth?

 The duration of postpartum bleeding varies from woman to woman.
 It is pretty heavy at the beginning: generally for the first 10 days.
 You will then have light bleeding and spotting for up to 6 weeks after delivery.